Ellen Heber-Katz: Education and career

-Heber-Katz received her B.A. in microbiology and immunology in 1969 and her M.S. in immunology in 1972 from the University of Wisconsin-Madison, studying with Robert E. Click.
+Heber-Katz received her B.A. in microbiology and immunology in 1969.
+She received her M.S. in immunology in 1972 from the University of Wisconsin-Madison while studying with Robert E. Click.
 Her M.S. thesis focused on the role of reducing agents as critical factors in cellular immune responses.
 In 1976, she earned her Ph.D. in immunology from the University of Pennsylvania, studying with D.B.
 Wilson.

 In her thesis work, she showed that single T-cell subsets could respond to both histocompatibility antigens and environmental antigens, establishing the unity of these two branches of the immune response.
 She pursued postdoctoral studies at the National Institutes of Allergy and Infectious Diseases (NIAID) in the Laboratory of Immunology, under the immunologists E. Shevach, W.E.
-Paul and R. Schwartz, where she established the first functional evidence for the formation of a molecular complex between a T cell antigen and the MHC class Ia molecule, anticipating the crystal structure later determined for this fundamental molecular complex in T cell biology.
+Paul, and R. Schwartz.
+While there, she established the first functional evidence for the formation of a molecular complex between a T-cell antigen and the MHC class Ia molecule, anticipating the crystal structure later determined for this fundamental molecular complex in T-cell biology.

 At NIAID, Heber-Katz also conducted experiments that illuminated the molecular details involved in controlling interactions between T-cells and macrophages.
-In the experiment termed the "A/5R experiment" confirmed the Determinant Selection Hypothesis, which concerned the spatial relationships between the histocompatibility I-A and I-E molecules on the surface of antigen-presenting cells, the bound antigen and the recognition structure of the T-cell receptor, contributing to the fundamental understanding of how ‘foreign’ antigens activate the adaptive immune system in mammals.
+The experiment termed the "A/5R experiment" confirmed the Determinant Selection Hypothesis, which concerned the spatial relationships between the histocompatibility I-A and I-E molecules on the surface of antigen-presenting cells, the bound antigen and the recognition structure of the T-cell receptor, contributing to the fundamental understanding of how ‘foreign’ antigens activate the adaptive immune system in mammals.

 In 1976, Heber-Katz was appointed as the Assistant Professor at the Wistar Institute.
-In her viral studies, she developed a T-cell vaccine for the herpes virus HSV-2 that could protect subjects against lethal infection in the total absence of an antibody response, proving for the first time that by themselves T-cells could protect against lethal viral infection.
-In her autoimmune studies, she developed the “V Region Disease Hypothesis” in showing that that the same T-cell receptor in mice and rats recognized different antigens to mediate different diseases.
+In her viral studies, she developed a T-cell vaccine for the herpes virus HSV-2 that could protect subjects against lethal infection in the total absence of an antibody response.
+This proved for the first time that, by themselves, T-cells could protect against lethal viral infection.
+In her autoimmune studies, she developed the “V Region Disease Hypothesis” in showing that the same T-cell receptor in mice and rats recognized different antigens to mediate different diseases.